aws-samples/aws-modernization-with-pulumi/content/30_typescript/_index.md

 ---
-title: "Modern Infrastructure as Code"
+title: "Modern Infrastructure as Code (TypeScript)"
 chapter: true
-weight: 1
+weight: 30
 ---

 # Modern Infrastructure as Code with Pulumi